 The Partnership has produced a helpful infographic to help explain more about ‘Why are GP Practices still working differently?’

 This is in response to ongoing patient need and public perceptions about the ways in which primary care continues to operate.

-We are working to produce this in alterantive and accessible formats such as easy read and an animation.
+We have also made this available in alternative and accessible formats such as easy read, BSL and and plain text.